ncbi/pgap/README.md

 # PGAP
 NCBI Prokaryotic Genome Annotation Pipeline

-NCBI Prokaryotic Genome Annotation Pipeline is designed to annotate bacterial and archaeal genomes (chromosomes and plasmids).
+The NCBI Prokaryotic Genome Annotation Pipeline is designed to annotate bacterial and archaeal genomes (chromosomes and plasmids).

 Genome annotation is a multi-level process that includes prediction of